 - Light Opera Group of the Negev (LOGON) is an English-language amateur musical theater troupe that performs throughout Israel in early spring.

-The Negev, named the No. 2 tourist destination in the world by The Lonely Planet, is part of an awe-inspiring desert that stretches from Egypt through the southern part of Israel into Jordan and Saudi Arabia.
+The Negev is part of an awe-inspiring desert that stretches from Egypt through the southern part of Israel into Jordan and Saudi Arabia.
 It is part of the 6,000-kilometer (roughly 3,700-mile) Great Rift Valley.
 With Beer-Sheva as a starting point, you can explore desert flats, sand dunes, desert pavements, cliff faces and deep canyons that stretch for miles.
 In the winter and spring, you’ll witness the annual blossoming of beautiful desert wildflowers.

 Cycling is a hugely popular pastime in Israel, and weekends see large groups of cyclists on and off the roads.

 Beer-Sheva offers a broad range of shopping options.
-In addition to four malls and two American-style plazas, the Old City hosts unique traditional markets, including the daily open-air food market, the Bedouin market (Thursdays) and the Old City Flea Market (Fridays).
+In addition to four malls (the largest mall in Israel is located in Beer Sheva), the Old City hosts unique traditional markets, including the daily open-air food market, the Bedouin market (Thursdays) and the Old City Flea Market (Fridays).

 Metrodan City Bus is the most convenient and affordable form of transportation for students in Beer-Sheva.
 As a student, you can purchase single-trip tickets, 11-trip cards or monthly passes.
 Schedules are available on Google Maps.